-Thomas Lentz is a Fellow of the American Academy of Arts and Sciences and a member of the Association of Art Museum Directors.
-Thomas recently retired as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums.
+Thomas Lentz is a Fellow of the American Academy of Arts and Sciences.
+He recently retired as the Elizabeth and John Moors Cabot Director of the Harvard Art Museums.

 Henri Loyrette served as the President and Director of the Musée du Louvre from 2001 to 2013.
 Prior to that he served as Chief Curator at the Musée d Orsay from 1978 to 1994 and then Director of the Musée d’Orsay from 1994 to 2001.
-Henri is currently the Museum Advisor to the Aga Khan Trust for Culture (AKTC).
+He is currently the Museum Advisor to the Aga Khan Trust for Culture (AKTC).

-Malik Talib is a Canadian entrepreneur and tax lawyer.
-Malik is the current President of the Ismaili Council for Canada and serves on the National Committee of Aga Khan Foundation Canada, a non-denominational Canadian international development agency, and is the chairman of the Ismaili Leaders International Forum.
+Malik Talib (Secretary), a Canadian entrepreneur and tax lawyer, is the current President of the Ismaili Council for Canada and serves on the National Committee of Aga Khan Foundation Canada, a non-denominational Canadian international development agency, and is the chairman of the Ismaili Leaders International Forum.